This program has been cancelled for summer 2018.

 You will be notified by email with a decision regarding your nomination for study abroad.
 At that time, students will be required to submit a non-refundable deposit of $300.

 This seminar is open to all SIS graduate students.
 It may be of particular interest to students studying United States Foreign Policy, Global Governance, Politics and Security, Comparative and Regional Studies and International Economic Relations.
-Spanish language skills are but are considered helpful for this program.
+Spanish language skills are not required but are considered helpful for this program.